LunaTechsDev/Luna-shaders/README.md

-# Luna Version Number
+# Luna Copyright
 ### Author LunaTechs - Kino
->  A plugin that displays the current build version of your project on the title screen.
+> A plugin that allows you to add a copyright message to your game title screen.